kwadrnt/MEN-review/README.md

 Let's investigate the pieces we just saw in the MEN version and answer the following question:

 * What's the difference between this version and the MEN version you explored just a moment ago?
+* If your file is not effected, which files are?

 ## Resources: